Emergence of unique hues from sparse coding of color in natural scenes: Methods

 We solve equations~\ref{eqn:energy}-\ref{eqn:nonneg_constraint} using a nonnegative variant of LCA~\cite{rozell2008sparse}.
 LCA evolves subthreshold variables $u_i$ whose thresholded outputs $s_i$ are the sparse coefficients:

 where $ \mathbf{G}_{ij} = \mathbf{a}_i^T\mathbf{a}_j$.
-The rectifying nonlinearity $g(\circ)$ enforces the $\ell_1$-sparsity penalty on the coefficients while imposing an infinite energy barrier at $s_i<0$, satisfying the nonnegativity constraint.
+The rectifying nonlinearity $g(\cdot)$ enforces the $\ell_1$-sparsity penalty on the coefficients while imposing an infinite energy barrier at $s_i<0$, satisfying the nonnegativity constraint.
 Letting the dynamics settle to a steady state yields the coefficients $\mathbf{s}$ that minimize $E$, corresponding to the MAP estimate under the model.
-The $\mathbf{A}$ matrix is learned via the following rule, which minimizes $E$ using the inferred $\mathbf{s}$, averaged over the entire dataset:
+The basis is learned by stochastic gradient descent on the energy $E$ with respect to $\mathbf{A}$, using the inferred coefficients $\mathbf{s}$.
+This yields the following learning rule:

 The update rate $\eta$ is set small so that the energy decreases continuously until convergence.
 After each update, the basis vectors are normalized to have unit norm: $\lVert\mathbf{a}_i\rVert_2 =1 \text{ for all } i$.